4Kids Entertainment: 2000–05: The new millennium

-2005–2010: Further expansion and financial failings
+2005–10: Further expansion and financial failings

+On January 18, 2005, 4Kids Entertainment announced a major rebranding, including a new, refreshed logo, and the introduction of the 4Kids TV brand, which would be used for its media portals and as the rebranding of the FoxBox strand.
+The FoxBox officially changed its name to 4Kids TV on January 22.
+In May, they secured a licensing agreement with Apex Marketing and Dracco Company Ltd. to produce an animated television series based on their card game Chaotic for a 2006 release cycle.
+On June 10, 4Kids licensed the sequel series to Yu-Gi-Oh!, Yu-Gi-Oh!
+GX, where the series would air on Cartoon Network in the United States in October.
-On October 10, 2005, 4Kids Entertainment sold its 3% stake in The Pokémon Company for US$960,000, to the three parties owning the rights to Pokémon (Nintendo, Creatures and Game Freak).

-On December 23, 2005, the company announced that it would not renew the Pokémon representation agreement that was set to expire on December 31, 2005.
-And that beginning in 2006, Pokémon USA, Inc.'s in-house licensing group would handle all Pokémon licensing outside of Asia.
+With the diminishing popularity of Pokémon compared to the start of the decade, 4Kids began to disassociate itself from the property.
+They announced on October 10 that they had sold their 3% stake in The Pokémon Company for US$960,000, to the three parties owning the rights to Pokémon (Nintendo, Creatures and Game Freak).
+On December 23, 2005, they announced that they would not renew their representation agreement for the franchise that was that was set to expire on December 31, and that beginning in 2006, Pokémon USA, Inc. would take all licensing and dubbing operations in-house outside of Asia.
 However, the company would continue to receive commissions for the next several years, on payments made under existing Pokémon license agreements whose term expired after December 31, 2005.

-On January 17, 2006, 4Kids and Microsoft signed a deal to license children's video games exclusively for the Xbox 360 gaming system, in an effort to put more child-oriented games on the system, whose gaming library was at the time dominated by games targeted toward the 12-and-up market.
-One of the first titles announced was Viva Piñata which would be developed by Rare.
-On June 10, 2006, 4Kids licensed the sequel series to Yu-Gi-Oh, Yu-Gi-Oh GX, for release in North America.